 This desire for the approval of other women has now deteriorated to a state where women now think of it as their moral right to pass judgement about another woman’s fashion choice, especially if it even hints at being traditional in anyway.
 So just like how the neighbour-wali aunty will give you disapproving looks every time you wear your little black dress, there is pressure to eschew everything that is traditional too.
 Svelte, pretty young things have given me some pretty disdainful looks when I have worn a salwar kameez at a beach resort in Goa during my post-pregnancy days.
 The days when skin-tight, short clothes gave me nightmares.
 Women today are ridiculed for their churidar kurta, sindoor-laden hairlines, and oiled braids just as much as they are for their revealing tops and shorts.
 Haven’t we seen films where the bespectacled plain Jane transforms herself into a femme fatale and gets her man?
 In short, women will always be talked about for the way they dress, no matter what they do.

 Which really brings me to the baseline in the saga of Anushka’s sindoor.
 It’s her fucking choice.
 Isn’t that what feminism is really about?
 For every young woman who is forced to adorn the outward badges of matrimony whether she wants to or not, there is an older woman who is forced to relinquish these prized possessions when she loses her spouse, much to her dismay.

 In the end, what women need are choices.
 Not unsolicited advice.
 Not judgements.
 Just the choice to be whatever we want and wear whatever we please.
-That’s all that Anushka wanted too: A chance to enjoy a significant moment of her life without having to deal with judgement.
+That’s all that a sindoor-sporting wife wants too: A chance to enjoy a significant moment of her life without having to deal with judgement.
 That and a little appreciation for her curated wardrobe.

 This is an updated version of an essay published earlier.